vhrdtech/wire_weaver/README.md

 * **types** - Type system
 * **serdes** - SerDes format and everything related to it
 * **si** - SI datastructures, dimensional analysis
-* **api** - API datastructures, checker
+* **xpi** - API datastructures, checker
-* **versioning** - SemVer checking machinery
+* **evolution** - SemVer checking machinery
 * **dep** - loads dependencies from the repository, publishes new versions, can also load dependencies from git or local folder for development
 * **ir** - Intermediate representation - generation, optimisation passes, export to human-readable format, used by codegen
 * **codegen** - target code generation, for now implemented in Rust, not in vhL
   * **rust**
   * **dart**
   * **bytecode**
   * **cxx**
 * **doc** - Documentation generator
 * **patch** - codegen patch extraction and application (allows user to hand-fix codegen errors and shortcomings very quickly

 ## 7. CLI utility / `cli`
 Utility for creating vhL projects, generating code, documentation, publishing to the repository, etc.